msbx5420-class/msbx5420-class.github.io/assignments/assignment3.md

 You will need to submit the *jupyter notebook assignment3.ipynb with your completed code and output*.
 Your code should include:

-1. Task 1: Complete the code for spark ML pipeline and output the topics from each LDA model
+1. Task 1: Complete the code for spark ML pipeline and output the topics from each LDA model.
+You have 3 missing codes to complete.
-2. Task 2: Complete the code for training and evaluating sentiment analysis models, and output the model performance metrics of prediction
+2. Task 2: Complete the code for training and evaluating sentiment analysis models, and output the model performance metrics of prediction.
+You have 3 missing codes to complete.
-3. Task 3: Complete the code for streaming analysis with machine learning, and output the query results after 3-5 minutes
+3. Task 3: Complete the code for streaming analysis with machine learning, and output the query results after 3-5 minutes.
+You have 2 missing codes to complete.

 ### Rules